jman4747/memos/ORG-4_Engineering_Process.md

 Analyze the Degrees of Freedom (DoF) involved in scoring; an axis of rotation or translation or a part of the robot or game piece/field element.

+The Systems Engineering department shall maintain a Game-Play Analysis document containing the aforementioned calculations and listing all identified DoF.

 ### Scoring Priorities

 Set priority levels between different scoring methods rather than detailing individual match plans.
 The strategy shall prioritize scoring types that serve as tie-breakers for the tournament ranking.
+The strategy department shall maintain a special document for this purpose.

 ### Competition Plans